- Phytophthora ramorum was introduced to natural systems or nurseries in 32 countries as of July 2021 (Hieno et al.

 Before the pathogen was formally named, it was found in Europe on German nursery and landscape rhododendron plants in the mid-1990s.
 In 2004 it was found in nurseries in at least 11 European countries.
 By 2009, P. ramorum had been found in nurseries or gardens in 22 European countries, from Ireland and Norway to Poland and Serbia.

 In autumn 2003, UK scientists detected the first cases of nearby trees becoming infected as a result of spores from outplanted nursery stock.
-By 2008, there were burgeoning reports of landscape outbreaks throughout Europe, with 14 countries affected; however, infected forest trees are still found only in the UK and Netherlands.
-Of the impacted European countries, the UK has had the greatest number of infestations, with more than 150 outbreaks in managed gardens, woodlands, or wild planting areas in England, Wales, and Scotland.
+By 2008, there were burgeoning reports of landscape outbreaks throughout Europe, with 14 countries affected; however, infected forest trees are still found only in the UK, the Netherlands, and Ireland.
+Of the impacted European countries, the UK has had the greatest number of infestations, with more than 150 outbreaks in managed gardens, woodlands, or wild planting areas in England, Wales, Scotland, and Northern Ireland.
 Concern there over the health of ecologically valuable heathlands is great, as bilberry (Vaccinium myrtillus) is the dominant species, and it is highly vulnerable to the pathogen, as well as a good supporter of its sporulation.
 Four of the seven types of the world’s heathland occur in England, with the UK supporting approximately 75% of the total (global) upland habitat.